gspia/half-baked/hb7-bootstrap-reflex/README.md

 ```
 dist/build/bs4reflex/bs4reflex.jsexe/index.html
 ```
 or edit the file.
-(See [boostrap 4](https://v4-alpha.getbootstrap.com/).)
+(See [bootstrap 4](https://v4-alpha.getbootstrap.com/).)
 The other stylesheet-links
 and script-tag for scripts.js are generated in the Main.hs.
 The copied index.html contains links to the aforementioned styles.css and scripts.js.

 After these changes, you can open the index.html with your browser.

 Note that if you edit the index.html (at the dist/build/bs4reflex/bs4reflex.jsexe -directory), it won't be replaced by build process later.
-External css-libs should be put there, e.g. bootstrap, jquery and tether, to get the bootstrat working.
+External css-libs should be put there, e.g. bootstrap, jquery and popper, to get the bootstrap working.

-Note that with v4-beta the tether has changed to the popper-lib.
+(Note that with v4-beta the tether has changed to the popper-lib.)

 The scripts.js handles submenu at the sidebar and styles.css is used to